ImperialCollegeLondon/rse_further_git_course/episodes/l1-02-branching-merging.md

 ```
 {: .commands}

 Then fix the typing mistake in `ingredients.md`.
-And finally, commit that change:
+And finally, commit that change (hint:
+'avo' look at the first ingredient):

 ```
 git add ingredients.md